 5. Visit the support center and read relevant tutorials

 This may seem like a “no-duh” statement, but we get support requests all the time from people asking us how a particular function works, and most of the time we refer them directly to our support center, where we have devoted hundreds of hours coming up with in-depth tutorials on every area of our app.

 Granted, not all support or help centers are alike, but a good software company will want to minimize their support tickets by providing a thorough help section, and so any good piece of software should have a reasonably decent help area.
 Honestly, the support center should become your good friend in becoming adept at using small business management software.

 6. Ask very targeted questions when you contact support

 Call me anal-retentive, but I have pretty much contacted support for practically every software application I have every purchased.
 It’s not that I find lots of bugs or am a complainer, but usually I simply want to know more about a particular function or tool and can’t find the details I’m looking for in the help area.

 What I have found that streamlines the customer support contact process is to be very specific in my requests and provide as much detailed information upfront as I can.
 This eliminates lots of back-and-forth between me and the customer support rep and gets me my answer much faster so I can move on.

 When I don’t see a feature that I’m looking for or if I see a way that the software could do something better or more efficiently, I often shoot off a quick email to the manufacturer to give them my feedback.

-As a builder of small business management tools myself, I absolutely love it when people make suggestions and recommendations for improvements, mainly because you are telling me what will keep you happy and what will make my product better.
+As a builder of event management and venue management tools myself, I absolutely love it when people make suggestions and recommendations for improvements, mainly because you are telling me what will keep you happy and what will make my product better.
 And you would be surprised at the number of features that get added to apps that have their genesis in customer feedback.